What to Expect When Visiting the Tutoring Center

 - The Tutoring Schedule is posted online, as well as on a bulletin board in the Tutoring Center.
 Unless noted otherwise, face-to-face tutoring sessions occur at the Tutoring Center on the first floor of Butcher Library.

-- If the schedule does not list a tutor for your course or when you are available, submit a Tutor Request Form.
-The Tutoring Center staff will then try to find a tutor qualified to help you with that course.
+- If the schedule does not list a tutor for your course or if a listed tutor isn’t available when you are available, submit a Tutoring Request Form.
+The Tutoring Center staff will then try to find a qualified tutor to help you with that course.
 If a tutor is found, a staff member will notify you.
-The last day to submit tutor requests for Fall 2021 is Friday, October 8.
+The last day to submit a request for a new tutor is the Friday after Interim Grades are posted.

 Students may seek tutoring on a drop-in basis.
 Drop-in students are helped on a first-come, first-served basis.